Rajat545/Infrastructure-as-code-using-Jenkins-and-terraform-to-deploy-react-app-on-AWS/README.md

-**Step-by-Step Tutorial: Infrastructure as Code with Jenkins, Terraform, and GitLab for AWS Deployment**
+**Step-by-Step Tutorial: Infrastructure as Code with Jenkins, Terraform, and deploy react code in minikube on AWS Deployment**

 This tutorial guides you through setting up a jenkins pipeline to deploy a React web application on AWS using Jenkins, Terraform, and kubernetes cluster.